 Representative Experience

-• Represented a financial institution as a secured commodity hedge provider in connection with a private issuer’s proved developed and producing asset-backed securitization collateralized by producing oil and gas assets in Oklahoma
+• Financial institution as a secured commodity hedge provider in connection with a private issuer’s proved developed and producing asset-backed securitization collateralized by producing oil and gas assets in Oklahoma

-• Represented a trading affiliate of a financial institution regarding negotiation and documentation of purchase, sale and commodity finance transactions in respect of copper, aluminum, steel and other base metals
+• Trading affiliate of a financial institution in purchase, sale and commodity finance transactions in respect of copper, aluminum, steel and other base metals

-• Advised a financial institution on bank and markets regulatory permissibility and regulatory and compliance requirements regarding physical commodity trading and financing activities and drafted corresponding transactional documentation templates
+• Financial institution on regulatory permissibility and compliance requirements and documentation regarding physical commodity trading and financing activities

 News